Skip to main content

 According to data published by CNBC in 2021, the typical millennial has more than $27,250 in non-mortgage consumer debt.
 While their high debt levels are often chalked up to poor financial discipline, that’s not necessarily true.
 Consider that the typical millennial has a credit card balance of only $4,651.
 That’s almost 40% less than the average Gen Xer and 31% less than the typical Baby Boomer.

 So, where is that debt coming from?
 Here’s a clue.
 In the 1970s, less than one-third of all U.S. jobs required a college degree.
 By 2020, that figure had climbed to about two-thirds.
-Over that timeframe, the inflation-adjusted cost of attending college ballooned by about 147% at public institutions.
+Over that timeframe, the inflation-adjusted cost of attending college ballooned by almost 147% at public institutions.
 It’s was even higher (157%) at private universities.
 Calling the U.S. student debt problem a looming financial crisis isn’t an exaggeration.

 Millennial Money Myth #5: They Are Willfully Destroying Legacy Industries